 “I think like we said before, we want competition at every position,” Leipold said.
 “We want that to be known.
 At the same time, nobody wants to go into a quarterback situation where the quarterback feels one play or one thing will cause them to be yanked out.
 With an open week in Week Two, much like every position, we'll continue to evaluate that competition as we move forward, and each guy is going to have the opportunity to show themselves."

 Punter from Falls: Meanwhile, junior Kyle DeWeen, a Niagara Falls High product who transferred to UB from Erie Community College, has won the battle to be the starting punter to open the season.
 Taylor Sheets, a freshman from Georgia, opens the season as the No. 2 punter but will handle kickoff duties.

-Marine veteran elevated: Leipold said guard Jacob Byron, who had served as a walk-on member of the Bulls team the last two seasons, has been put on scholarship.
+Marine veteran elevated: Leipold said guard Jacob Byron, who had served as a walk-on member of the Bulls team the past two years, has been put on scholarship.

 Byron, 6-3 and 285, is a Marine Corps veteran who did a tour of duty in Afghanistan.
 He’s from Marion, just east of Rochester.
 He played one year at Buffalo State before transferring to UB.
 He has seen action with the second and third units in training camp.

 “He’s a young man who’s a military veteran,” Leipold said.
 “Before we got here he was playing defensive end.
 We got here and he played tight end.
 After the spring, we asked him to gain weight and play the line.
 We’ve asked him to do so many different things, and he’s one of our unsung leaders of this football team.
 He’s given up a lot for the opportunity.
 We’re very glad we were able to do that.”